huyenpham2995/ML_Hanabi/README.md

 # ML_Hanabi
 Machine Learning solution to the cooperative, imperfect-information game Hanabi

-Currently only implemented as naive MLP in master, but will create branches for different models.
+Currently only implemented as naive MLP in master with the best result of 44% in accuracy, but will create branches for different models.

 You can read the write-up to the naive MLP [here.](https://docs.google.com/document/d/14ZCLFKE28LajVXr6D0yMmC0yzk0cvF7OK9G9BU091rU/edit?usp=sharing)